hicksey-makes/ski-lessons-snowV2/README.md

 # Snowboard Lessons App

-**A React application (Create React App) to browse instructors and then book and purchase a snowboarding lesson.**
+**A React frontend application (Create React App) to browse instructors and then book and purchase a snowboarding lesson.**

 ## Implementation
 * Single page application: one index.html file, whereby Javascript rewrites the content based on the url.